 - Weight gain

-The associated weight gain and increased risk of obesity can also lead to numerous medical complications, such as Type 2 diabetes mellitus, gallbladder disease, hypercholesterolemia, hypertension, cardiovascular disease, osteoarthritis, gastrointestinal disorders, sleep apnea and cancer.
+The associated weight gain and increased risk of obesity can also lead to numerous medical complications, such as type 2 diabetes mellitus, gallbladder disease, hypercholesterolemia, hypertension, cardiovascular disease, osteoarthritis, gastrointestinal disorders, sleep apnea, and cancer.

-The diagnostic criteria for binge-eating disorder according to the diagnostic and statistical manual of mental disorders includes:
+The diagnostic criteria for a binge-eating disorder according to the diagnostic and statistical manual of mental disorders includes:

-- Recurrent binge-eating episodes, either eating a larger quantity of food within a discrete period OR feeling out of control of food consumption during episodes.
+- Recurrent binge-eating episodes, either eating a larger quantity of food within a discrete period or feeling out of control of food consumption during episodes.